 CATALOG UNDER CONSTRUCTION.
 Look for the complete catalog of 2021-22 IntroSems to post here by August 2nd.
 Sign up for priority enrollment in three Autumn IntroSems by 8AM (Pacific Time) on August 27th!

 IntroSems quarters and schedules subject to change--check back often.
 Visit Re-Approaching Stanford for the latest updates on Academic Year 2021-22.

 The Global Warming Paradox

-This seminar will focus on the complex climate challenges posed by the substantial benefits of energy consumption.
-Well-being varies strongly with energy consumption, resulting in an enormous gap between low- and high-consuming populations.
-This energy poverty creates tremendous exposure to climate-related stresses such as droughts, floods, heat waves, and intense storms.
-The fact that pathways for closing the energy gap are likely to result in substantial climate changes, via the emission of greenhouse gases (GHGs), also creates critical tensions between development priorities and climate policies.
-For example, one paradox is that apparently the most attainable means for an impoverished individual or country to decrease its aggregate climate stress is to increase the release of GHGs to the atmosphere.
+This seminar explores global warming and climate change.
+The point of departure for analysis and discussion will be the complex climate challenges posed by the substantial benefits of energy consumption, and the barriers that the scale of global energy poverty create for human well-being (including vulnerability to climate-related stresses such as droughts, floods, heat waves, and intense storms).
 Our discussions will be focused on exploration of what is currently known and not known about Earth's climate system and its interactions with human activities, including Earth's energy balance; detection and attribution of climate change; impacts of climate change on natural and human systems; and proposed methods for curbing further climate change.
 These topics cut across a broad range of traditional disciplines.
-Our primary format will be facilitated discussion and shared writing, supplemented by reading and presentation of recent articles as well as current research results.
-Breaking media coverage of relevant papers will also be dissected.
+Our primary format will be groupwork analyzing real-world datasets, facilitated discussion and shared writing.
+Breaking media coverage of current events and relevant papers will also be dissected.